daddevv/TypingTowers/docs/README.md

 - Footman units engage mobs in melee combat
 - Upgrade purchasing system using gold between waves (damage, range, fire rate upgrades implemented and tested)
 - Technology tree loaded from `tech_tree.yaml` with keyboard-driven purchase menu (`/` to search, `Enter` to buy)
+- Global skill tree (`?` to open) with categories (offense, defense, typing, automation, utility) and unlocks gated by WPM/accuracy
 - **Keyboard-driven navigation for all menus and gameplay**
 - Typing accuracy and WPM tracking with bonuses and penalties
+- Save and load game progress (F2 to save, F3 to load) including unlocked skills

 ## Automation